abdallah-el-sawy/PHP-Practice/PHP_Projects/Week01/Day01/README.md

 ---

 ## 📌 Next Steps

-I will continue updating this repository as I complete more days from the course.
-Stay tuned for Week 01 Day 02 and beyond!
+Day 01 in finished Day 02 is coming soon